rqlite/rqlite/doc/DATA_API.md

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
 Time is measured in seconds.
 If you do not want timings, do not pass `timings` as a URL parameter.

 ## Querying Data
 Querying data is easy.
 The most important thing to know is that, by default, queries must go through the leader node.
-More on this later.

 For a single query simply perform a HTTP GET, setting the query statement as the query parameter `q`: